The Operational Development Section consists of the Planning and Research Units. The Section functions as staff for Colonel Robert P. Hodges.

 The Planning Unit is tasked with producing the Strategic Plan, Operational Plan, and the management of numerous federal grants.
 The Research Unit is responsible for the development of policy and procedure, legislative concerns, general research, and numerous special projects.
-The Public Affairs Unit is charged with all media relations, educational programs concerning public safety, and providing support for events and programs of interest to the Superintendent.

 The Planning Unit provides staff functions for the Superintendent and command staff.
 In particular, the Unit is responsible for developing, monitoring, and administering federal and state grants; preparing the Strategic and Operational Plans, and analyzing statistical data for the establishment of priorities and allocation of resources.